flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 ---
 # Playing against the AI

 We want to begin by translating this futuristic AI into a single Python 3.11.6 file without imports.
 This might sounds absurd, but the fact that one can do this is a consequence of the <a href="https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis">Church-Turing thesis</a>.
 Roughly speaking, even an extremely simple programming language like BASIC can solve the same kinds of problems that any other programming language can solve (but the code will be much longer).
 Even alternative models of computation such as quantum computing are only speed-ups - they can still be simulated by BASIC, but can take exponentially longer to run when they are.
+We will asssume for now that randomness is not involved in the AI, then discuss below how to deal with randomness if it is involved.

 When we do this translation, we will structure it in a manner such that key method is titled:
 ```python